bassdman/feature-toggle-api/README.md

 Feature-toggle.
 All View-Logic is placed in one place.
 This can be a config file, a webservice or a tool with a User Interface.a
 When you want to change a visibility rule, for example "Show feature XYZ also in the french shop", you just have to update the config or add this info in an UI.
 And no developer is needed for it.

-<a href="https://martinfowler.com/articles/feature-toggles.html">Read the article from Martin Fowler about feature toggle for a more understanding.</a>
+<a href="https://martinfowler.com/articles/feature-toggles.html">Read the article from Martin Fowler about feature toggle for a better understanding.</a>

 ## The Usage
 Look in the example folder for working examples.